When to Go

 Birthday Cakes may be ordered by contacting your Disney resort room service or the Lobby Concierge desk.
 Decorated cakes are available through the Goodings Bakery located at Crossroads, call 407-827-1200.

 Birthday cakes are also available at all Disney-owned table service restaurants with no prior notice.
 All you need to do is inform the host or hostess that you would like to add a cake to your meal.
-The price (as of 5/08) is $12.50 for a 6 inch cake that will serve about 4 people.
 To order a custom cake, call 1-407-824-2955.

 For non-Disney-owned restaurants (like Teppan Edo, Tutto Italia, Shula's, etc.), you may be able to arrange for a birthday cake by calling the restaurant office directly.
 Call the main switchboard at 1-407-824-2222 and ask to be transferred.
 (Be sure to tell the operator that you want to discuss something with the manager and don't want to make a reservation.
 Otherwise you're likely to be transferred to the Disney Dining reservations line.)